Dr. Shaina Sadai

 Inclusive climate action

-In summer 2024 I gave a presentation on Queer Climate Resilience for the Boston Museum of Science Pride celebration.
+In summer 2024 and 2025 I gave a presentation on Queer Climate Resilience for the Boston Museum of Science Pride celebration.
 The images below are a condensed version of the slides, I encourage folks to check out the resources mentioned here.

 Climate justice isn't possible without disability justice.
 Since the start of the pandemic much of my advocacy work has revolved around the intersections between climate change and pandemics.
 I recently helped co-create guidelines for event organizers that take into account climate adaptation and covid safety.
 A link is coming soon.
 Prior to the pandemic much of my advocacy was based on inclusive and sustainable conference food.
 Here is an article I wrote on Inclusivity and sustainability of conference food for Time Scavengers.